imed928/Jetpack/README.md

 ################## STEP 2 ##################

-In the directory "Jetapck" run the command "make"
+In the directory "Jetpack" run the command "make"

 ################## STEP 3 ##################